What is a plea bargain, and can I enter one?

 Whether an individual can enter a plea bargain depends on the prosecutor.
 If the prosecutor gives the defendant the option to enter a plea bargain, then the defendant can either accept or decline the offer.
 If the offer is not extended, then the defendant cannot enter a plea bargain.

-If you have questions about plea bargains and other aspects of criminal law, contact the Champaign criminal defense lawyers of Thomas A. Bruno & Associates at 217-328-6000.
+If you have questions about plea bargains and other aspects of criminal law, contact the Champaign criminal defense lawyers of Bruno Law Offices at (217) 328-6000.